 End of tenancy

-After you have paid your last month’s rent, do not forget to cancel your standing order as we are not authorised to speak with your bank to cancel your standing orders and don’t forget to get your meter readings on your final day to close your utility accounts.
+After you have paid your last month’s rent please cancel your standing order as we are not authorised to speak with your bank to do this on your behalf.
+Also don’t forget to take your meter readings on your final day when closing your utility accounts.

 Rent in Advance